-Beth Israel Medical Center is an 899-bed tertiary care teaching hospital located in Manhattan near the Village, which has been serving New York City for the past century.
-In addition to the general medical-surgical units, Beth Israel boasts numerous specialty inpatient units covering Oncology, Physical Medicine/Rehab, Cardiology, Family Medicine, Nephrology, Intensive Care, Cardiac Surgery, OB-GYN, and Neurology.
-Beth Israel has an academic affiliation with the Albert Einstein School of Medicine and is a major clinical campus for the medical students' psychiatry rotation.
-Over the years, Beth Israel has developed a reputation for a caring involvement with its surrounding communities, such as the East Village, Gramercy Park, Union Square, Lower Eastside, SoHo and Nolita
+Mount Sinai Beth Israel (MSBI) is a 506-bed tertiary care teaching hospital located in Manhattan near the Village, which has been serving New York City for the past century.
+In addition to the general medical-surgical units, MSBI boasts numerous specialty inpatient units covering Oncology, Physical Medicine/Rehab, Cardiology, Family Medicine, Nephrology, Intensive Care, Cardiac Surgery, OB-GYN, and Neurology.
+MSBI has an academic affiliation with the Icahn School of Medicine at Mount Sinai and is a clinical campus for the medical students' clinical rotations.
+Over the years, MSBI has developed a reputation for a caring involvement with its surrounding communities, such as the East Village, Gramercy Park, Union Square, Lower Eastside, SoHo and Nolita

-The C-L Division at Beth Israel had its informal beginnings in the 1960's.
+The C-L Division had its informal beginnings in the 1960's.
 Dr. Joel Wallack established the fellowship in 1986.
 Dr. Philip Bialer led the Division from 1992 through 2008.
-Dr. Nancy C Maruyama, the current Fellowship Training Director and Physician-in-Charge of the Division, is a graduate of the Memorial Sloan-Kettering Cancer Center Fellowship.
-Dr. Joel Wallack, a graduate of the fellowship program at Montefiore and Mount Sinai is presently Division Chief and Associate Director of the fellowship program.
-The program has trained over 40 fellows, many of whom have taken on leadership roles in Psychosomatic Medicine and C-L Psychiatry nation-wide.
+Dr. Nancy C Maruyama, the current Fellowship Training Director and Chief of the Division, is a graduate of the Memorial Sloan-Kettering Cancer Center Fellowship.
+Dr. Joel Wallack, a graduate of the fellowship program at Montefiore and Mount Sinai is Associate Director of the fellowship program.
+The program has trained over 40 fellows many of whom have taken on leadership roles in Psychosomatic Medicine and C-L Psychiatry nation-wide.

-All fellow candidates must be graduates of an ACGME accredited Psychiatry Residency Program.
-All candidates must have passed Part 3 of the USMLE.
+All fellow candidates must be graduates of an ACGME accredited Psychiatry Residency Program and have passed Part 3 of the USMLE.
 International Medical Graduates must have a valid ECFMG certificate for visa.
 Candidates must take the General Psychiatry Boards during fellowship, if they do not have board certification.
 Eligible candidates must commit to take the Psychosomatic Subspecialty Boards.

 The training consists of several year-long activities:

 The consultation service at Beth Israel is a busy one with an average of 160 consultation requests per month.
 The fellows are assigned approximately four consults per week.
 Over the course of the year, they see a wide range of patients with varying diagnoses from all services in the medical center; the fellows are often assigned the more complicated cases.
-Daily work rounds, led by C-L Attendings, are held with the fellows and residents during which all cases seen the day before are presented and discussed.
-In addition, there are two clinical case conferences held weekly.
-The fellows receive abundant supervision, meeting individually with Dr. Maruyama weekly for formal supervision and review of their inpatient consults, and academic projects.
-The fellows receive daily supervision from Dr. Daniel Safin and Dr. Nancy Maruyama and Dr. Dickson Jean.
+There are two clinical case conferences held weekly.
+The fellows receive daily individual supervision from Dr. Daniel Safin, Dr. Nancy Maruyama and Dr. Simona Goschin.
 As they progress, fellows take on greater responsibilities; they lead rounds and case conferences, and take an administrative role in running the CL service.

 The Peter Krueger Clinic for the Treatment of Immunologic Disorders (PKC)

-This is a required part-time, year-long outpatient rotation staffed by two attendings with expertise in the care of patients with HIV who are both board certified in Psychosomatic Medicine.
+This is a required part-time, year-long outpatient rotation staffed by Drs.
+Ashley and Goschin with expertise in the care of patients with HIV.
 Fellows work as part of a multidisciplinary team, and follow out-patients for a half day each week under the supervision of the attendings.
 Educational activities include an hour of weekly supervision where cases are reviewed and an HIV Journal Club where scholarly articles about the care of patients with HIV are discussed.
 The fellows participate weekly in an hour-long multidisciplinary Mental Health Care Team meeting and case presentation, consisting of psychologists, social workers, care coordinators, psychology interns and externs.
 Fellows will progress to lead the multidisciplinary team meeting.

-Fellows are required to spend a half day a week for six months of the year at an outpatient Oncology Center where they see patients in conjunction with a psychiatrist who specializes in the care of patients with cancer and their families.
+Fellows are required to spend a half day a week for four months of the year at an outpatient Oncology Center where they see patients in conjunction with Dr. Jeremy Winell, who trained at Memorial Sloan-Kettering Cancer Center and is the Director of the Beth Israel Cancer Center Supportive Services.
 Two patients are seen each week and followed over the duration of the rotation.
 Fellows learn about issues related to being diagnosed, treated for and living with cancer (e.g. effects on sexuality, etc) and about psychiatric disorders as they present in cancer patients.
 The attending gives eight psycho-oncology lectures and uses case vignettes with questions.
 Patients are also treated for pain control and insomnia management.

 Fellows follow medical outpatients for weekly to several times per month psychotherapy.
 Therapeutic issues may involve adjustment to medical illness, how it impacts family or loved ones, existential issues, how to disclose to others and when, how to interact effectively with the medical team.
 Patients may be audio- or videotaped, which will be reviewed during supervision.

-Electives may be arranged part-time.
-Electives may be in areas of particular interest to the fellow such as pain management, palliative care or women’s health.
+Electives may be arranged part-time in areas of particular interest to the fellow.
+Possibilities include working with pain management, palliative care or additional work in Women's Health.

 Introduction to Psychosomatic Medicine: History and Overview

-There is also a year-long, weekly Fellows' Seminar, organized by Dr. Dickson Jean, with didactics on Research Design and Methodology, Adjustment to Medical Illness, Psycho-oncology, Pain Management, and a review of CL aspects of Cardiac, Renal, Endocrine, Gastrointestinal and other areas.
-Current text books, current and classic papers will be read.
+There is also a year-long, weekly Fellows' Seminar with didactics on advanced topics in Psychosomatic Medicine.
+Topics include severe drug reactions, pain management, and a review of CL aspects of cardiac, renal, endocrine, gastrointestinal and other areas.
+Current text books, current and classic papers are read.
 Journal Club meets monthly to critically evaluate recently published studies.

 There is a weekly journal club centered on the care of patients with HIV.
-Journal articles, relevant chapters on the psychiatric care of patients with HIV are read.
+Journal articles, relevant chapters on the psychiatric care of patients with HIV are read and discussed.